jamestomasino/sass-boilerplate/README.markdown

 	Clone this project
 	"gem install bundle" (may require sudo)
 	"bundle install"
-	"guard"
+	"gem install guard" (may not be necessary. may also require sudo) "guard"

 Then:

 	Open folder in localhost, enable LiveReload browser plugin